 - High-fructose corn syrup (HFCS) is a ubiquitous sweetener that is notoriously hard on the liver.
 Even if you are of normal weight, HFCS “…rapidly causes liver damage that we suggest is secondary to endotoxemia and [microbial translocation],”3 according to a study published in the American Journal of Clinical Nutrition.

 Avoiding and limiting the consumption of the above foods is a positive step toward giving your liver a break.
-Savers are certainly ahead of the game in this regard – avoidance of food additives is recommended on the Save Our Bones Program.
+Savers are certainly ahead of the game in this regard – avoidance of food additives is recommended on the Osteoporosis Reversal Program.

 Rejuvenate Your Liver With A Systemic Cleanse